Take a Stand Against Humanitarian Crises With CARE and the One Million Bones Challenge at the Museum of Tolerance

 Family Sunday event at the Museum of Tolerance features hands-on art project, photography exhibit, celebrity guest and more

-Founded in 1945 with the creation of the CARE Package®, CARE is a leading humanitarian organization fighting global poverty.
-CARE places special focus on working alongside women and girls because, equipped with the proper resources, they have the power to lift whole families and entire communities out of poverty.
-That’s why women and girls are at the heart of CARE’s community-based efforts to improve education and health, create economic opportunity, respond to emergencies and confront hunger.
-Last year CARE worked in 93 countries and reached more than 63 million people around the world.
+Founded in 1945, CARE is a leading humanitarian organization fighting global poverty.
+CARE places special focus on working alongside poor girls and women because, equipped with the proper resources, they have the power to lift whole families and entire communities out of poverty.
+Last year, CARE worked in 94 countries and reached more than 80 million people around the world.
 Learn more at care.org.

 Nicole Ellis, +1-202-560-1791, email@example.com